 - 4 pound turkey breast (boneless or bone-in)

-- 4 tablespoons turkey rub (Use this all-purpose seasoning or your favorite rub for poultry or BBQ)
+- 4 tablespoons poultry rub (Use this all-purpose seasoning or your favorite rub for poultry or BBQ)

 - 6 tablespoons butter